 - Interested students will need to submit all required paperwork, including resume, cover letter, our application form, and departmental field forms, to Dr. Michelle Olexa.
-The deadline for submitted information for fall placement 2014 is March 15, 2014.
+The deadline for submitted information for spring placement 2015 is October 15, 2014.

 - Selected applicants will then be interviewed by at least two Counseling Center staff members.

 - Following interviews, all candidates will be contacted about our decision.

 - The final decision will be made by the Counseling Center Director, Dr. Philip Henry, after consultation with senior staff.

 Please Note: In order to meet ethical guidelines of both ACA and APA, the following policy statement regarding dual relationships has been instituted by the University Counseling Center:The UCC offers services to Shippensburg University students, but the possibility of a dual relationship may prevent counseling services from being provided to you.
 This is determined on a case by case basis.